cbatini/training_materials/EBI_NGS_Nov2025/days1_2_mapping_variant_calling_handbook_Nov2025.md

 * Do you know why we have used Mito to extract the mtDNA?
 Check your dictionary or your bam header.
 ----

-We will use IGV to visualise our alignment and, as it is installed on this container, you can just type:
+We will use IGV to visualise our alignment and, as it is installed on this virtual machine, you can just type:
 ```
-igv &
+igv.sh
 ```

 However, it is good to know that you can use the java web start version of IGV.